flyinghyrax/Elementary/README.md

  - The original Time, Date, and 'Chronophage' skins
  - A Weather skin with current conditions and 3-day forecast
  - NowPlaying skins to show song info and control your media player
- - Simple System skins tomonitor CPU, Memory, Network, and Hard Drive usage.
+ - Simple System skins to monitor CPU, Memory, Network, and Hard Drive usage
+ - A system uptime skin
- - An Analog clock.
+ - An Analog clock
  - A modified version of [JSMorley](https://github.com/jsmorley)'s [YQLFeed](http://www.deviantart.com/art/YQLFeed-3-3-419596824) reader skin
  - A Notes skin
  - File and Web search skins, using [Locate32](http://locate32.cogit.net/) and [DuckDuckGo](https://duckduckgo.com/about), respectively.